rust-lang/rfcs/text/0000-fallible-allocation.md

 After this, the first example will fail to compile, but the second will succeed.

 ## Hosted Example
-If developer is authoring a high-reliability process which absolutely cannot crash (e.g. `init`), they will want the hosted equivalent.
+If the developer is authoring a high-reliability process that absolutely cannot crash (e.g. `init`), they will want the hosted equivalent.
 For the same code examples in the Kernel section above, they would instead add

 ```